-We’ve put together a few reasons why you should nix the phone screen and start using a one-way video interviewing platform.
+We’ve put together a few reasons why you should nix the phone screen and start using one-way video interviews.
 Video interviews create a better experience for your candidates while saving you time and money, so let us walk you through it.

 First, it feels like a cold call.
 Even though you know your prospect is interested, phone calls can be awkward.
 You can’t read body language.
 You can’t assess whether your applicants dress for success or show up in sweatpants.
 If there’s a pause, you may not be able to tell whether the candidate is sincerely pondering your question or just nervous.
 It can be hard to establish rapport with a person’s voice.
 It’s the eye contact and the smile that forms that human-to-human connection.

 Second, it’s time-consuming.
 The average phone interview requires a good 30 to 60 minutes per applicant.
 Sometimes you’re painfully aware within the first few minutes of a call that this one isn’t going to make the cut.
 Yet, out of politeness, you continue the conversation.

 Third, it’s not candidate-friendly.
 Just like you get a much better sense of the applicant through video, your candidate does as well.
 As we’ve already mentioned, candidates aren’t usually available at the normal times a recruiter calls, and might have to rearrange their day to fit you in.
 A video interview can be completed anywhere, at any time, and reduces the time spent by both the candidate and the hiring manager.